gridsync/gridsync/CONTRIBUTING.rst

 Updating depdencies
 -------------------

-zkap-authorizer
+zkapauthorizer
 ...............

-We depend on a pinned commit of zkap-authorizer.
+We depend on a pinned commit of zkapauthorizer.
 To update to the latest commit, run

 .. code:: shell

-   tox -e update-github-repo -- --branch main requirements/tahoe-lafs.json tox -e pin-tahoe-dependencies
+   tox -e update-github-repo -- --branch main requirements/tahoe-lafs.json tox -e update-hashes

 This will update the pinned commit, and regenerate the pinned dependencies.
 It is also possible to pass ``pull/<pr-number>/head`` to test against a specific PR.